 - 12 any/any cards, essentially the “basic” deck vs. 10 in Epic Duels

 - Therefore, Unmatched has a 18/12 card split with Sinbad as an exception, with a 17/13 split, vs. Epic Duels which has a 12/19 split (with the 19 split into 10 major/9 minor).

 - All combat cards have a secondary effect now, and those effects can be a little more complicated (though not much) than Epic Duels.
 There are no “plain basic cards” like in Epic Duels.

-- Some cards are called “Scheme” cards but they’re just like non-combat Special cards from Epic Duels, except that some have “interrupt” abilities like our Jabba with his YOUR POWERS WILL NOT WORK ON ME BOY card.
+- Some cards are called “Scheme” cards but they’re just like non-combat Special cards from Epic Duels, no real differences there.

 - Attack and defense values are down across the board.
 You’ll find yourself using an any/any 2 (A2D2 in Epic Duels terms) as an attack card.
 You’ll defend with a 1.
 A6 is the biggest attack card I’ve seen so far.
 Alice has some A5s that become A7s when she’s in big mode.
 So along with often having only one attack per turn, the lower values contribute to more of a grind feeling in Unmatched, a contrast to Epic Duels, which can turn quickly.
 I think I like this, because there’s a greater chance that everyone playing will get to do something before being destroyed.
 It’s less likely that you’ll get taken out in a single turn before you get to do anything.
 At the same time, it makes the pace a little slower and quick matches less frequent.